PEER SUPPORT FOR WOMEN

 Beverley, or Auntie B as the group refer to her, has over 30 years of experience in the field of criminal justice, working as a Family Protection Officer, supporting families affected by domestic abuse and other intra familial violence.
 She has 12 years of experience as a Probation Officer working one to one with clients who have perpetrated abuse.
 Beverley is a Senior Lecturer in Domestic Abuse, teaching postgraduate level students from across the UK and abroad, particularly with regard to working with perpetrators of abuse, encouraging desistance and prevention of harm.
 Beverley has been a sessional Expert Risk Domestic Abuse Risk Assessor in London and is author of our OCN Level 3 accredited Reintegrative Mentoring programme.

 In her University capacity Beverley is currently working with the Maltese Directorate of European Affairs and Equality as principle partner on an EU Daphne funded, two year project, to train some 712 lead professionals in Malta in effective multi agency work to reduce risk connected with domestic abuse.
 She is author of their Full Cooperation: Zero Violence Train the Trainer manual in interdisciplinary working practice and is writing their information sharing and multi agency risk strategy document.

 Beverley is a Fellow of HEA and Fellow of the Midland School for Social Entrepreneurs.
-She is currently a PhD candidate undertaking research into examining peer mentoring with women with multiple and complex needs in Cambridge.
+She is currently undertaking PhD research into examining peer mentoring with women with multiple and complex needs in Cambridge.
 Beverley received a High Sheriff’s award “In recognition of great and valuable services to the community,” from the High Sheriff of Warwickshire, Mark Davies, in March 2018.
 She is also an individual member of Women Against Violence in Europe (WAVE).

 Publications and Reports: https://orcid.org/0000-0001-6288-2019